Reporting to parents and whānau

 - meaningful, ongoing information sharing processes where the roles and expectations of ākonga, teachers, parents and whānau are clear.

-Build strong partnerships by communicating in ways that respect the knowledge, aspirations, and perspectives of ākonga, their parents and whānau.
+Schools build strong partnerships by communicating in ways that respect the knowledge, aspirations, and perspectives of ākonga, their parents and whānau.

 - Information sharing that informs learning